 In a stand mixer fitted with a whisk, whip the aquafaba with the cream of tartar for 5 minutes on high.
 After 5 minutes, slowly add in the confectioner’s sugar and vanilla extract and whip for another 4-5 minutes until thick and the aquafaba has stiff peaks.

 Switch to a dough hook and fold in the ground up almonds.
-Knead dough until warm (about 160°F/80°C), remove and wrap in plastic wrap and place in fridge overnight.
+Knead dough until warm (about 160°F/80°C), remove and wrap in plastic wrap and place in the fridge overnight.

 Then transfer the aquafaba whip to a bowl and add in the almonds.